KNX-IOT/knx-iot.github.io/_pages/gs_knx_config.md

 ##### Group object table

-The group object table contains the array of json objects for an Group Object Table entry.
+The group object table contains the array of json objects for a Group Object Table entry.

 The group object table contains the following json tags: